quickdaffy/Feather/README.md

 # Feather
-This is a small project that I intend to work on in my free time.
+This is a small project that we intend to work on in my free time.
 It is a mod loader similar to fabric or forge, but aimed at only making PVP Client-style mods (or QoL mods) such as keystrokes, cps, pack display, etc.

-Currently, I have the mod loading done (although it's not the best) and not much else.
+Currently, we have the mod loading done (although it's not the best) and not much else.

 # TODO:
 - SDK so you can actually make mods